elomagic/spps-java/README.md

 If you want to create it manually then continue with the following steps.

-Enter following command in your terminal:
+Enter following command in your shell:

 ```bash
 spps -CreatePrivateKey